pgsleepy/ultimatexr.io-1/content/docs/programming-guide/architecture-uxrcomponent.md

 It is a key component used by other modules such as networking, save files and replays.

 {{% callout info %}}
-For a detailed exploration of the unique ID functionality, refer to the dedicated section on [unique ID](/docs/programming-guide/state-serialization-and-synchronization-unique-id) in the [state serialization and synchronization](/docs/programming-guide/state-serialization-and-synchronization-introduction) guide.
+For a detailed view of the unique ID functionality, refer to the dedicated section on [unique ID](/docs/programming-guide/state-serialization-and-synchronization-unique-id) in the [state serialization and synchronization](/docs/programming-guide/state-serialization-and-synchronization-introduction) guide.
 {{% /callout %}}

 ### `IsBeingDestroyed` and `IsApplicationQuitting`